kubernetes/test-infra/mungegithub/issue_labeler/README.md

 The code uses the python-flask framework to bring up a webapp that handles POST requests containing two form fields: title and body.

-The webapp listens on all ips on on port 5000.
+The webapp listens on all ips on port 5000.

 It passes those values to 2 pretrained machine learning models (SGDClassifier from sklearn with hinge loss and l2 regularizer for those interested).
 The